adrianlua03/ENG1003_w1_Group10/README.md

 **Theory**

 Whereas for theory, a less systematic approach was taken.
 The respective algorithms' principles were studied and relevant research papers were read.
-Then, a table (see figure below) was used to compare specific properties of the algorithms.
+Then, a table was used to compare specific properties of the algorithms.

-(Insert table)

 ### b.
 Results